Glatzli/model_comparison_codes/README.md

   	I would like to have UM & WRF data also in a regular lat/lon grid.
 How can I reproject/transform that?

-	pyproj:
-   	UM: subtract rotated_latitude_longitude from coords to have regular grid?
+   	- UM: subtract rotated_latitude_longitude from coords to have regular grid? or use pyproj?
-  	WRF: scipy 2d interpolation? or rather pyproj with smth like: pyproj.Proj(proj="lcc",
-                           lat_1 = um.attrs["TRUELAT1"], lat_2 = um.attrs["TRUELAT2"],
+  	- WRF: scipy 2d interpolation? or rather pyproj with smth like: pyproj.Proj(proj="lcc", lat_1 = um.attrs["TRUELAT1"], lat_2 = um.attrs["TRUELAT2"],
                            lat_0 = um.attrs["MOAD_CEN_LAT"], lon_0 = um.attrs["STAND_LON"],